 Health Consequences of Obstructive Sleep Apnea (OSA)

-People with OSA have disrupted sleep resulting in low oxygen levels.
-Both awakenings and oxygen deprivation can trigger severe health problems and decrease quality of life due to OSA’s links with:
+People with Obstructive Sleep Apnea have disrupted sleep resulting in low oxygen levels.
+Both awakenings and oxygen deprivation can trigger severe health problems and decrease quality of life due to Obstructive Sleep Apnea’s links with:

 • Chronic sleepiness (Excessive Daytime Sleepiness-EDS).

-• Increased Motor Vehicle Accidents (People with OSA have three times a higher automobile accident or work-related accident than those in the general public).
+• Increased Motor Vehicle Accidents (People with Obstructive Sleep Apnea have three times a higher automobile accident or work-related accident than those in the general public).

 • Increased work-related accidents.